Ponce/slackbuilds/system/csh/README_Slackware.txt

 tcsh features you won't find in csh).

 NEVER make csh the default shell for the root account!
-In fact, it's probably a bad idea to ever change root's default shell on any Linux or UNIX system, especially a third-party one that isn't shipped with the OS.
+In fact, it's probably a bad idea to ever change root's default shell on any Linux or UNIX system, especially to a third-party one that isn't shipped with the OS.

-The man page for csh states that "Words can be no longer than 1024 characters", but this build of csh increases the limit to 8192 (actually, BUFSIZ as defined in stdio.h).
-This was done so Slackware's profile.d scripts will work correctly (particularly coreutils-dircolor.sh).